 Good news if you are a couple: you can use your spouse's age to reduce the mandatory annual withdrawals from your RRIF.
 Since these withdrawals increase with age, you can benefit from this measure if your spouse is younger than you.
 However, this choice is made when you open an RRIF account and cannot be changed afterwards, unless you open a new RRIF.

 Does your income from your RRSP, LIRA and other investments exceed your financial needs?
 If so, you can reinvest the surplus funds in a TFSA, if you have not used up all your contribution room, or in a non-registered account and hope for an additional return.
-Since the TFSA contribution limit for 2015 was increased to $10,000, this may be an attractive option.

 Finally, pension income splitting is an important element to consider for your withdrawal strategy, as it may provide important tax savings.